Tim Janus: Game show appearances

-As the game progressed, he first said that he knew the answer to the question, but it was later revealed that he was toying with Meredith, as a response to her "tricking" contestants in the Hot Seat.
-He had an inkling towards Winston Churchill (which was the correct answer) but decided to walk away because he was not even sure and because of the money at risk.
+As the game progressed, Janus first said that he knew the answer to the question, but it was later revealed that he was toying with Meredith, as a response to her "tricking" contestants in the Hot Seat.
+Janus had an inkling towards Winston Churchill (which was the correct answer), but decided to walk away because he was not even sure and because of the money at risk.

 He also won $1600 on the Discovery Channel show Cash Cab with Ben Bailey.

 Professional burping

 On June 8, 2012, in New York City, Janus was crowned World Burping Champion by the World Burping Federation after he produced a single, continuous burp lasting 18.1 seconds.

 On July 19, 2012, Janus appeared on The Tonight Show with Jay Leno to burp for William Shatner.

 Getting drunk on non-alcoholic beer

 On August 28, 2013, Deadspin released a video of Janus' attempt to become, in his words, "the first person in the history of the world to get legally drunk (.08) on" non-alcoholic beer.
 In the video, Janus drinks 28 cans and bottles of various non-alcoholic beers and then blows into a breathalyzer.
 A .02 reading is recorded, leading Janus to conclude that if he can't get drunk on O'Doul's, nobody can.